passingcuriosity/talks/presentation.md

 deriving instance Functor Foo
 ```

----

-Suppose that `foo` is a value of this type and it's in normal form: we've
+And that `foo` is a value of this type and it's in normal form: we've
 fully evaluated the whole data structure and it's sat there in memory.

 ```haskell